ssowers2/applied-ml-sowers/notebooks/bonusproject01/README.md

-# Bonus Project: Wine Classification Analysis
+# 🔹 Sabriya Sowers’ Bonus Wine Data Analysis 🔹

 **Author:** Sabriya Sowers
 **Date:** October 31, 2025

-## Project Overview
+## Introduction

-This bonus project extends the Titanic analysis by applying similar data exploration and modeling techniques to the **Wine Dataset** available in `scikit-learn`.
+This project uses the **Wine Dataset** available in `scikit-learn`, which contains measurements of various chemical properties for three different wine types.

-The dataset includes 178 samples of wines, each measured across 13 chemical features (e.g., alcohol content, color intensity, phenolic compounds).
-The goal is to explore the data, visualize relationships, and identify which variables best distinguish between the three wine classes.
+The goal is to explore the dataset, identify relationships between features, and determine which variables best help classify the wines into their respective groups.

+The workflow includes:
+1. Inspecting and cleaning the data
+2. Exploring feature relationships through visualizations
+3. Selecting input features (X) and target (y)
+4. Splitting the data into training and test sets
+5. Reflecting on insights from the analysis

 ---